telerik/xaml-docs/controls/radribbonview/features/ribbon-controls/ribbon-backstage.md

 * __WindowMinWidth__: Specifies the minimum __Width__ of the window when the backstage is open.

+* __CloseButtonVisibility__: Specifies the visibility of the backstage's close button.
+The default value is `Visible`.

 * __BackstagePosition__: Specifies where the backstage will be positioned when opened.
 The backstage position is an enumeration of type Telerik.Windows.Controls.RibbonView.BackstagePosition and it accepts the following values:
 	* __Office2010__: The backstage will be positioned under the tab strip area